 It points out that if you buy a property; you need to look into the income stream derived from said property.

 9. The Book on Flipping Houses by J Scott

 The Book on flipping Houses was written by an active real estate fix-and-flipper and website author of 123Flip.com.
-It is an A-to-Z guide for new and seasoned investors on succeeding on your first single-family house flip or your next-house flip.
+It is an A-to-Z guide for new and seasoned investors on succeeding in your first single-family house flip or your next-house flip.

 The book shows you how to learn creative financing options to fund the house you want to buy.
-It will point to properties that attract motivated investors and the real estate properties worth investing in.
+It will point to properties that attract motivated investors and real estate properties worth investing in.